Checkmk/checkmk/CONTRIBUTING.md

 *Exception:*
 *C-Style `for (( i=0; i<max_count; i++ )); do` style loops,*
-*as the var `i` is usually self-contained and is short-hand for 'integer'*
+*as the var `i` is usually self-contained and is shorthand for 'integer'*

 You should consider `unset`ting your variables once you're done with them, though this isn't strictly necessary.